 4 Common Questions About VA Home Loan Assumption

-Somewhere during that whirlwind of the 90-minute to two-hour closing on the home you purchased, the title company representative reviewed all sorts of important details--your interest rate, your monthly mortgage payment, and when your first payment would come due.
+Somewhere during that whirlwind of closing on the home you purchased, the title company representative reviewed all sorts of important details—your interest rate, your monthly mortgage payment, and when your first payment would come due.

-A loan assumption means that you can step in and start paying the mortgage of the previous homeowner without having to create a brand new mortgage.
+A loan assumption means that a buyer can step in and start paying the previous homeowner’s mortgage without having to create a brand new mortgage.
 There are a few items of red tape, of course, but that’s the basic idea.
-Once you understand that, you probably have a few more questions, like the following:
+Once you understand the big picture, you probably have a few more questions, like the following.

 1) Who can assume the mortgage?

-- The individual assuming the loan does not have to be a veteran.
-However, if the loan assumer is not a veteran, then the seller loses his VA loan benefit because the benefit stays with the property and mortgage until it is paid off.
+Pending lender approval (not all VA lenders allow assumptions) and if a buyer qualifies for the payment amount, anyone can assume the mortgage: civilian, active duty military, or veteran.
+If the loan assumer is not a veteran, then the seller will lose his VA loan benefit because it stays with the property and mortgage until it is paid off.

 2) Why would someone want to assume a mortgage?

-- Someone who wants to save on closing costs might want to assume your mortgage.
-You won’t have to pay the bank’s origination fee (usually about 1% of the loan) or an appraisal (usually several hundred dollars), but we recommend getting an appraisal anyway.
+Someone who wants to save on closing costs: A buyer wouldn't have to pay the bank’s origination fee or an appraisal, but it’s recommended that you obtain an appraisal anyway.

 3) This sounds great!
 What’s the catch?